 \begin{lemma} Let

 be a commuting diagram of \emph{inclusions} of integral domains, such that the intersection $S \cap T$ within $U$ is equal to $R$.
 Let $M$ be a finite locally free $R$-module.
-Then the intersection of $M \otimes_R S$ and $M \otimes_R T$ within $M \otimes_R U$ is equal to $M$. \end{lemma} \begin{proof} See \cite[Lemma~2.3.1]{kedlaya-xiao}. \end{proof}
+Then the intersection of $M \otimes_R S$ and $M \otimes_R T$ within $M \otimes_R U$ is equal to $M$. \end{lemma} \begin{proof} This is \cite[Lemma~2.3.1]{kedlaya-xiao}. \end{proof}